Yashelly/intune-modern-workplace/README.md

 Reference implementation of a modern workplace environment using **Microsoft Intune** and **Microsoft Entra ID**.

+Evidence is stored as screenshots and exported artifacts to keep the implementation verifiable and reproducible.

-This repository is **portfolio-style**: it contains documented configurations, screenshots as proof, and JSON/PowerShell artifacts where export is possible.
+This repository is portfolio-oriented and contains documented configurations, screenshots as evidence, and JSON/PowerShell artifacts where export is supported.

 ## What’s covered
 - Windows Autopilot (User-Driven, Microsoft Entra joined)